cap-js/docs/advanced/hybrid-testing.md

 This shortcut is only possible if you don't need to provide a `service` or a `kind`.
 :::

-### Overwriting BTP Service Credentials
+### Overwrite BTP Service Credentials

-Some hybrid test scenarios might require to overwrite dedicated service credential values, e.g. when connecting to a SAP S/4HANA On-Premise system you may need to overwrite _onpremise_proxy_host_ and _onpremise_proxy_port_ values.
+Some hybrid test scenarios might require to overwrite dedicated service credential values.
+For example, when connecting to an SAP S/4HANA On-Premise system you may need to overwrite _onpremise_proxy_host_ and _onpremise_proxy_port_ values.
-Any custom credential values can be set in your local binding information using the `--credentials` option, infinite nesting of structured values is supported.
+Any custom credential values can be set in your local binding information using the `--credentials` option.
+An infinite nesting of structured values is supported.

 ```sh
 cds bind -2 my-service --credentials '{"onpremise_proxy_host": "localhost", "onpremise_proxy_port": 1234}'